redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 By default the Pipeline will use the OpenShift Container Registry running in cluster.
 If you would like to use a private registry you will need to add credentials for that registry.

 ### <a id="container-registry-creds"></a>Add credentials for the Container Registry
-The Pipeline with automatically build your Operator Bundle Image as well as a Bundle Image Index for testing and verfication.
+The Pipeline will automatically build your Operator Bundle Image as well as a Bundle Image Index for testing and verification.

-By default these images will be create in container registry on cluster but if you would like to leverage an external private registry you can provide the credentials by adding a secret to the cluster.
+By default these images will be created in container registry on the cluster but if you would like to leverage an external private registry you can provide the credentials by adding a secret to the cluster.

 ```bash
 oc create secret docker-registry registry-dockerconfig-secret \